urbanadventurer/Android-PIN-Bruteforce/README.md

 https://github.com/gregkh/usbutils/blob/master/usb-devices

+### How to send special keys

+To send special keys use the following labels.
+This list is from the hid_gadget_test source code.

+- left-ctrl
+- right-ctrl
+- left-shift
+- right-shift
+- left-alt
+- right-alt
+- left-meta
+- right-meta
+- return
+- esc
+- bckspc
+- tab
+- spacebar
+- caps-lock
+- f1
+- f2
+- f3
+- f4
+- f5
+- f6
+- f7
+- f8
+- f9
+- f10
+- f11
+- f12
+- insert
+- home
+- pageup
+- del
+- end
+- pagedown
+- right
+- left
+- down
+- kp-enter
+- up
+- num-lock

+To send combinations of keys use the following list:

+- ctrl_escape

+If you need more key combinations please open a new issue in the GitHub issues list.

 ## 🙋 Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.